iov-one/iov-core/packages/iov-keycontrol/README.md

 As you see above, everything goes through the [UserProfile](https://iov-one.github.io/iov-core-docs/latest/iov-keycontrol/classes/userprofile.html), which is the main entry point into this package.

-The main entries you can add are
+The main wallet types you can add are
 * [Ed25519Wallet](https://iov-one.github.io/iov-core-docs/latest/iov-keycontrol/classes/ed25519wallet.html),
   which stores arbitrary Ed25519 keypairs.
 * [Ed25519HdWallet](https://iov-one.github.io/iov-core-docs/latest/iov-keycontrol/classes/ed25519hdwallet.html),